danyapradeep93/danya/_pages/about.md

 title: "About me"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-My name is Karthik Srinivasan and I am a fourth year Ph.D Student in the Management Information Systems (MIS) department, Eller College of Management at University of Arizona.
+My name is Danya Pradeep and I am a fourth year Ph.D Student in the Management Information Systems (MIS) department, Eller College of Management at University of Arizona.
 My Ph.D advisor is Professor Sudha Ram.

 ## My research interests